JonDum/ThatValidator/README.md

 })
 ```

-**Important:** ThatValidator assumes a field has an async callback when it returns nothing.
+**Important:** ThatValidator assumes it should wait for an async callback when a `field` function explicitly returns `undefined`.
 This is why it is important to always return an array for non-asynchronous fields.

 ##### Handlers

-You can supply additional functions to each fields key to run on various events.
+You can supply additional functions to each `fields` key to run on various events.
 Supported events are `onError`, `onValid`, `onFocus`, `onBlur`, `onKeyUp`, `onKeyPress`.
 Like validation functions, these events overlap with other entries in `fields`.
 Meaning you can define a global handler for all inputs so you do not need to repeat code and then have an additonal, more specific handler where needed.

 ```javascript
 var myValidator = new ThatValidator('#myForm', {